 Full text for this publication is not currently held within this repository.
 Alternative links are provided below where available.

 Frequent concomitant manifestation of type 2 diabetes mellitus (T2DM) and Alzheimer's disease (AD) has been recently demonstrated by epidemiological studies.
 This might be due to functional similarities between beta-cells and neurons, such as secretion on demand of highly specific molecules in a tightly controlled fashion.
 An additional similarity represents the age-related alteration of hyperphosphorylated tau in AD patients.
 Similarly, alterations have been identified in beta-cells of T2DM patients.
 The islet amyloid polypeptide has been associated with beta-cell apoptosis.
 As a consequence of increasing age, the accumulation of highly modified proteins together with decreased regenerative potential might lead to increasing rates of apoptosis.
 Moreover, reduction of beta-cell replication capabilities results in reduction of beta-cell mass in mammals, simultaneously with impaired glucose tolerance.
 The new challenge is to learn much more about age-related protein modifications.
 This can lead to new treatment strategies for reducing the incidence of T2DM and AD.

-Beijing Baishideng BioMed Scientific Co., Ltd
+Publisher: Beijing Baishideng BioMed Scientific Co., Ltd